cpgr/numbat/docs/content/input_file_syntax.md

 surfaces.

 In the 2D dimensional formulation, this can be achieved using the following input block:

 !listing examples/2D/isotropic/2Dddc.i block=BCs

 while in 3D

 !listing examples/3D/isotropic/3Dddc.i block=BCs

-In this case, the *conctop* boundary condition is a Dirichlet condition at the top of the model that fixes the value of concentration.
+In this case, the `conctop` boundary condition fixes the value of concentration at  the top boundary, while the `Periodic` boundary condition enforces periodicity of concentration along the boundaries in the directions specified in the `auto_direction` parameter.

-It is useful to note that a MOOSE *GeneratedMesh* provides descriptive names for the sides of the model (top, bottom, left, right) which can be referenced in the input file.
+It is useful to note that a MOOSE [GeneratedMesh](/GeneratedMesh.md) provides descriptive names for the sides of the model (top, bottom, left, right) which can be referenced in the input file.

-For the dimensionless streamfunction formulation, no-flow boundary conditions are prescribed on the top and bottom surfaces by holding the *streamfunction* variable constant (in this case 0).
+For the dimensionless streamfunction formulation, no-flow boundary conditions are prescribed on the top and bottom surfaces by holding the `streamfunction` variable constant (in this case 0).

 !listing examples/2D/isotropic/2DddcSF.i block=BCs

 ### Executioner

-Each MOOSE simulation must use an *Executioner*, which provides parameters for the solve.
+Each MOOSE simulation must use an `Executioner`, which provides parameters for the solve.

 !listing examples/2D/isotropic/2Dddc.i block=Executioner